polterguy/polterguy.github.io/tutorials/auth/index.md

 * POST magic/system/auth/verify-email - Double optin endpoint allowing users to verify their emails
 * GET magic/system/auth/verify-ticket - Returns success status code if JWT token is valid

-Combining the above endpoints gives you more or less everything you need related to authentication and authorisation, allowing you to build UI components in any framework of choice wrapping the above backend endpoints.
+Combining the above endpoints gives you more or less everything you need related to authentication and authorisation for your own applications, allowing you to focus on the unique parts of your domain problem, instead of commodity problems experienced by everyone every time they're to implement a new system.

 ## JWT internals